 Field Name Contents sr_ctlr The adapter number. sr_target The target number. sr_lun The logical unit number. sr_tag If this target supports the SCSI-2 tagged-queue feature, and this command is directed to a queue, this field contains the queue tag message.
-Constant names for queue messages are in sys/scsi.h : SC_TAG_SIMPLE and two others. sr_command Address of the bytes of the SCSI command to issue. sr_cmdlen The length of the string at sr_command .
-Constants for the common lengths are in sys/scsi.h : SC_CLASS0_SZ (6), SC_CLASS1_SZ (10), and SC_CLASS2_SZ (12). sr_flags Flags for data direction and DMA mapping, see Table 15-4. sr_timeout Number of ticks (HZ units) to wait for a response before timing out.
-The host adapter driver supplies a minimum value if this field is zero or too small. sr_buffer Address of first byte of data.
-Must be zero when sr_bp is supplied and SRF_MAPBP is specified in sr_flags . sr_buflen Length of data or buffer space. sr_sense Address of space for sense data, in case the command ends in a check condition.
+Constant names for queue messages are in sys/scsi.h : SC_TAG_SIMPLE and two others. sr_command Address of the bytes of the SCSI command to issue. sr_cmdlen The length of the string at sr_command.
+Constants for the common lengths are in sys/scsi.h: SC_CLASS0_SZ (6), SC_CLASS1_SZ (10), and SC_CLASS2_SZ (12). sr_flags Flags for data direction and DMA mapping, see Table 13-4. sr_timeout Number of ticks (HZ units) to wait for a response before timing out.
+The host adapter driver supplies a minimum value if this field is zero or too small.

-Table 15-3Input Fields of the scsi_request Structure
+Table 13-3 (continued) Input Fields of the scsi_request Structure

-Table 15-3 (continued) Input Fields of the scsi_request Structure Field Name Contents sr_senselen Length of the sense area. sr_notify Address of the callback function, called when the command is complete.
-A callback address is required on all commands. sr_bp Address of a buf_t object, when the command is called from a block driver's pfx strategy() entry point and buffer mapping is requested in sr_flags . sr_dev Address of additional information that could be useful in the callback routine sr_notify .
+Field Name Contents sr_buffer Address of first byte of data.
+Must be zero when sr_bp is supplied and SRF_MAPBP is specified in sr_flags . sr_buflen Length of data or buffer space. sr_sense Address of space for sense data, in case the command ends in a check condition. sr_senselen Length of the sense area. sr_notify Address of the callback function, called when the command is complete.
+A callback address is required on all commands. sr_bp Address of a buf_t object, when the command is called from a block driver's pfxstrategy() entry point and buffer mapping is requested in sr_flags . sr_dev Address of additional information that could be useful in the callback routine sr_notify.